Early Intervention Services

 Individualized Family Service Plan (IFSP)

-Early intervention helps parents and caregivers support their child’s healthy development.
-The IFSP contains goals, or outcomes, that you and other members of the team will identify based on your family’s concerns, priorities and resources.
+Early support helps parents and caregivers meet their child’s developmental needs.
+The IFSP contains outcomes, that you and other members of the team will identify based on your family’s routines and activities, as well as concerns, priorities and resources.
 Services will be identified to help your child and family meet the IFSP outcomes.

 IFSP reviews: How will we know if my child is making progress?

 Your child’s service providers track the progress made toward the IFSP outcomes.
-If your child is not making progress toward the outcome, the IFSP can be reviewed at any time at your request so any necessary changes can be made.
-The IFSP is required to be reviewed every six months and rewritten annually.
+If your child is not making progress, the IFSP can be reviewed at any time at your request so any necessary changes can be made.
+The IFSP is required to be reviewed every six months and rewritten each year.

 Transition: What happens at age 3?

-Early intervention services end on your child’s third birthday.
-Prior to your child’s third birthday, a transition plan will be developed.
+Early support services end on your child’s third birthday.
+Before your child’s third birthday, a transition plan will be developed.
 The plan may include other programs or services for your child.
 Some children are eligible for early childhood special education services provided by the local school district.
-The transition brochure contains more information about the transition process.
+For more information, look at the transition brochure.

 Other Resources

-Families are Important video - provides an overview of the IDEA, Part C Early Intervention in Washington:
+Families are Important video - provides an overview of the ESIT Program in Washington:

 English | Spanish